roshanfer-project/roshanfer-sidecar/docs/ppm_logic.md

 ### On every DN

 1. `State::queue_multiplexer` gets called.
-2. Number of available credits is calculated.
+2. Checks if the in_flight is less than limit.
-3. If the available credit is more than requested credits, the grant it and increment sent_credits.
-Otherwise, store the DN address and its requested credits in failed_dn_info.
+3. If the in_flight is less than limit, the grant it and increment in_flight.
+Otherwise, store the rejected DN info in a global queue (shared among all threads).

 ### When a credit becomes available
-1. Number of available credits is calculated.
+1. Increment in_flight by 1.
-2. We pop from failed_dn_info and start sending credits.
+2. We pop from the global queue and start sending credits.

+# Note about sidecar roles
+In every deployment, we definitely have one sidecar as Ingress, one as Frontend.
+Rest of the sidecars are neither ingress nor frontend.

+A simple topology is shown below:

+External clients --HTTP/1 (without PPM protocol)--> Ingress --HTTP/1 (with PPM protocol)--> Frontend --HTTP/2 (with PPM protocol)--> Backend 1 --HTTP/2 (with PPM protocol)--> ...

+**Role-Specific Logic:**
+*   **Ingress**:
+    *   **Drops**: Dropping Logic (`local_state.drops` and associated checks) **only happens at the Ingress sidecar**.
+Downstream sidecars (Frontend/Backend) do not drop requests (at all).
+    *   **Credits**: The Ingress sidecar (receiving external traffic) does **not** use the `in_flight` credit accounting mechanism for admission control.
+Credits are strictly for the internal PPM protocol between mesh services.
+*   **Mesh Services**: Strictly enforce PPM credits and do not drop requests (at all).

 # Visual Flow